|

 The text mode dbexport converts the database content to text.

-Unless the -s option is specified a separate text file is created
+Unless the -s option is specified, a separate text file is created

-for each data set (named DBNAME.999.exp).
+for each data set (using the naming convention DBNAME.999.exp,

 Any empty data sets or automatic masters are skipped and no